Smart Electrical Panels 2026: The Digital Heart of Your Home

 The Virtual Power Plant (VPP) Era

-As explored in our VPP Deep Dive, utilities need to control loads to stabilize the grid.
-A smart panel is the ultimate VPP gateway—it can respond to a grid emergency by throttling HVAC demand across 10,000 homes in milliseconds.
+As explored in our VPP guide, utilities need to control loads to stabilize the grid.
+A smart panel is the practical VPP gateway—it can respond to a grid emergency by throttling HVAC demand across 10,000 homes in milliseconds.

 Whole-Home Backup (Without the Price Tag)